Mapping ISO 62443 and ISO 21434 for multi-domain development

 Lifecycle Approach:

-- Both standards advocate a lifecycle approach to security.
+• Both standards advocate a lifecycle approach to security.
 ISO 62443 emphasizes security across the lifecycle of industrial systems, while ISO 21434 extends this principle to the entire lifecycle of automotive systems, including design, production, operation, and end-of-life.
+This shared lifecycle perspective is a foundation for ISO 62443 and ISO 21434 cross-domain integration.

 Risk Management:

-- Risk management is central to both standards.
+• Risk management is central to both standards.
 ISO 62443 outlines risk management practices for industrial systems, focusing on threat and vulnerability assessments.
-Similarly, ISO 21434 requires risk assessments throughout the automotive system’s lifecycle, ensuring that potential threats are identified and mitigated.
+Similarly, ISO 21434 requires risk assessments throughout the automotive system's lifecycle, ensuring that potential threats are identified and mitigated.
+Multi-domain cybersecurity compliance mapping starts with aligning these risk management processes.

 Security by Design: